Patchify

 Low-Fidelity Wireframes

-Sketching out the wireframes on paper helped me visualize the app's design.
-The main tasks developed included onboarding, photo analysis, locating a dermatologist, and requesting medication refills, all emphasized through a minimal and clean layout.
+The main tasks developed included onboarding, photo analysis, locating a dermatologist, and requesting medication refills.
 I prioritized user needs to ensure the app would be beneficial for potential users.

 Mid-Fidelity Wireframes